A: You get as many as they can give you that they’re supposed to. If that’s none, then that’s the way it goes.

 And, just to preemptively respond about Keeper powers as well, Andy rules that those should also be held until after any compound Action is resolved.

-Example: If you could win with the current Goal if you had a Crew Member you don’t have, and you Draw 2 and Use ‘Em, receiving the Captain and some new Goal, you can’t play the Captain and steal a Crew Member to win with the current Goal before you complete the compound Action by playing the new Goal that you can’t win with.
+Example: If you could win with the current Goal if you had a Crew Member you don’t have, and you Draw 2 and Use ‘Em, receiving the Captain and some new Goal, you can play the Keeper The Captain (who’s special power lets you steal a Crew Member), but you can’t use his power before you complete the compound Action by playing the second card: the new Goal that you can’t win with.
 Them’s the breaks sometimes.

 A: The first answer is very easy: No. D3P2 does not technically go in the discard pile until you are completely done executing everything on the card.